Role of Christianity in civilization: Latin America

 Slavery and human sacrifice were both part of Latin American culture before the Europeans arrived.
 Indian slavery was first abolished by Pope Paul III in the 1537 bull Sublimis Deus which confirmed that "their souls were as immortal as those of Europeans", that Indians were to be regarded as fully human, and they should neither be robbed nor turned into slaves.
 While these edicts may have had some beneficial effects, these were limited in scope.
-European colonies were mainly run by military and royally-appointed administrators, who seldom stopped to consider church teachings when forming policy or enforcing their rule.
+European colonies were mainly run by military and royally appointed administrators, who seldom stopped to consider church teachings when forming policy or enforcing their rule.
 Even after independence, institutionalized prejudice and injustice toward indigenous people continued well into the twentieth century.
 This has led to the formation of a number of movements to reassert indigenous peoples' civil rights and culture in modern nation-states.

 A catastrophe was wrought upon the Amerindians by contact with Europeans.
 Old World diseases like smallpox, measles, malaria and many others spread through Indian populations.
 "In most of the New World 90 percent or more of the native population was destroyed by wave after wave of previously unknown afflictions.
 Explorers and colonists did not enter an empty land but rather an emptied one".

 Africa

 Slavery and the slave trade were part of African societies and states which supplied the Arab world with slaves before the arrival of the Europeans.
 Several decades prior to discovery of the New World, in response to serious military threat to Europe posed by Muslims of the Ottoman Empire, Pope Nicholas V had granted Portugal the right to subdue Muslims, pagans and other unbelievers in the papal bull Dum Diversas (1452).
 Six years after African slavery was first outlawed by the first major entity to do so, (Great Britain in 1833), Pope Gregory XVI followed in a challenge to Spanish and Portuguese policy, by condemning slavery and the slave trade in the 1839 papal bull In supremo apostolatus, and approved the ordination of native clergy in the face of government racism.
-The United States would eventually outlaw African slavery in 1865.
+The United States would eventually outlaw African slavery in 1865, and Brazil in 1888.

 Clapham Sect were a group of social reformers associated with Clapham in the period from the 1780s to the 1840s.
 Despite the label "sect", most members remained in the established (and dominant) Church of England, which was highly interwoven with offices of state.
 However, its successors were in many cases outside of the established Anglican Church.

 By the close of the 19th century, European powers had managed to gain control of most of the African interior.
 The new rulers introduced cash-based economies which created an enormous demand for literacy and a western education—a demand which for most Africans could only be satisfied by Christian missionaries.
 Catholic missionaries followed colonial governments into Africa, and built schools, hospitals, monasteries and churches.